Bittersweet is the way I would describe the moment I realized how much my mother loved her weaving job at the Ponemah Mill.

 My mother worked the first shift at Ponemah.
 On her walk home after work, she often stopped to pick up food items for the family’s evening meal.
 Undoubtedly, my organized mother was already thinking about the household chores that she would manage that evening.

-My grandmother Eugenie died when my mother was nine.
+My grandmother Eugenie died when my mother was ten.
 She had wanted her children to attend and complete high school.
-At one point, Eugenie also expressed her desire to work at the mill to her husband, Alphonse.
+At one point, Eugenie also expressed her desire to work at the Mill to her husband, Alphonse.
 He didn’t support her in either of her wishes.
 When she died in 1929, those dreams for her children and for herself died with her.

 Mom remembered her mother Eugenie as a gentle and soft spoken woman.
 When I translated a letter my grandmother had written home during her visit to Canada in 1928, I discovered Eugenie could be quite funny.